 The sand is dried in a kiln to remove all the water before it is ready to use.
 The sand is supplied bagged and dry.
 It is an extremely fine sand that will flow easily into the joints and gaps in block paving and paving slabs.

-Why do you use kiln dried sand with block paving?
+Why use kiln dried sand with block paving?

 Expect to pay more money for a bag of kiln dried sand than a conventional bag of builders sand.
 This is because of the cost to dry the sand in a kiln before being bagged.